jmbertin/Override/README.md

 # Override
 Welcome to the Override project!
-This project is part the final security course at École 42.
+This project is part the final security course at 42 School.
 Override is a Capture The Flag (CTF) challenge where you will find vulnerabilities in code and exploit them to progress to the next level.

 ## Project Overview
 There are a total of 9 mandatory levels and 1 bonus level.
 Each level contains a vulnerability, and your goal is to exploit it in order to retrieve the flag.
 This flag will be your key to the next level.